Hearst Castle: Depression, death and after: 1939–present

 In 1958 the Hearst Corporation donated Hearst Castle, its gardens, and many of its contents, to the state of California.
 A dedicatory plaque at the castle reads: "La Cuesta Encantada presented to the State of California in 1958 by the Hearst Corporation in memory of William Randolph Hearst who created this Enchanted Hill, and of his mother, Phoebe Apperson Hearst, who inspired it".
 The castle was opened to the public for the first time in June 1958.
 Hearst Castle was added to the National Register of Historic Places on June 22, 1972, and became a United States National Historic Landmark on May 11, 1976.
 Hearst was always keen to protect the mystique of his castle.
 In 1926, he wrote to Morgan to congratulate her after a successful party was held on the hill: "those wild movie people said it was wonderful and that the most extravagant dream of a movie picture fell far short of this reality.
 They all wanted to make a picture there but they are NOT going to be allowed to do this...".
 Commercial filming at the castle is still rarely allowed; since 1957 only two projects have been granted permission.
 Stanley Kubrick's 1960 film Spartacus used the castle to stand in as Crassus' villa, and in 2014, Lady Gaga's music video for "G.U.Y." was filmed at the Neptune and Roman Pools.

 On February 12, 1976, the Casa del Sol guesthouse was damaged by a bomb.
 The device was placed by allies of the Symbionese Liberation Army (SLA), in retaliation for Patty Hearst, Hearst's granddaughter, testifying in court at her trial for armed robbery, following her kidnapping by the SLA in 1974.
 On December 22, 2003, an earthquake occurred with its epicenter some three miles north of the castle.
 With a magnitude of 6.5, it was the largest earthquake recorded at San Simeon - the very limited structural damage which resulted was a testament to the quality of the castle's construction.
 Since its opening, the castle has become a major California tourist attraction, attracting over 850,000 visitors in 2018.
-Recent changes to the tour arrangements now allow visitors time to explore the grounds independently, at the conclusion of the conducted tours.
+Changes to the tour arrangements in 2019 allowed visitors time to explore the grounds independently, at the conclusion of the conducted tours.
 The Hearst family maintains a connection with the castle, which was closed for a day in early August 2019 for the wedding of Amanda Hearst, Hearst's great-granddaughter.

-The castle closed in March 2020, due to the COVID-19 pandemic.
-Many projects and repairs that would be difficult or impossible with tourists were completed during the closure.
-After 2 years of closure, the castle reopened on May 11, 2022.
+The castle closed in March 2020 due to the COVID-19 pandemic.
+Many projects and repairs that would have been impossible to undertake with the castle open to tourists were completed during the closure.
+The castle reopened on May 11, 2022.